relatedcode/RelatedDB/README.md

 let db = RDatabase()
 ```

-You can also specify the database filename or the complete path.
-The default filename is `database.sqlite`, and the default path is `Library/Application Support`.
+You can also specify a custom database filename or the complete file path.
+The default filename is `database.sqlite`, and the default directory is `Library/Application Support`.

 ```swift
 let db = RDatabase(file: "db.sqlite")